If your family was affected by a recalled pool, you may have legal options.

-Did you know that more than 5 million above-ground pools have been recalled due to a dangerous design flaw that allows small children to climb in — leading to serious injuries and, in some cases, fatal drowning incidents?
+More than 5 million above ground pools have been recalled due to a dangerous design flaw that allows small children to climb in — leading to serious injuries and, in some cases, fatal drownings.

-If your child was harmed because of one of these recalled pools, please share your story using the form on this page.
+If your child was harmed because of one of these recalled above ground pools, please share your story using the form on this page.
+You may have legal options through a pool lawsuit investigation.

-At the center of the pool recall is a design flaw involving an external restraint strap — meant to stabilize the pool — that may also act as a foothold, allowing small children to climb in unsupervised.
-Tragically, this flaw has been linked to multiple injuries and fatal drowning incidents involving children as young as 22 months.
+At the center of the pool recall is a design flaw that may allow small children to climb into the pool unsupervised.
+Tragically, this defect has been linked to multiple injuries and fatal drowning incidents.

 Do you qualify?

-If your child was injured or passed away after climbing into a Bestway pool, Intex pool or Polygroup pool using the external restraint strap, you may qualify to file a lawsuit.
-Fill out the form on this page to find out if you are eligible and to learn more about your legal options.
+If your child was severely injured or passed away after climbing into an above ground pool by using the external restraint strap, you may qualify to file a lawsuit.
+Fill out the form on this page to find out if you are eligible and to learn more about this pool lawsuit.

 Fill out the form on this page for more information.

-According to the CPSC, more than 5 million of these pools have been sold in the U.S. and Canada since 2002, making this one of the largest pool-related recalls in recent history.
+According to the CPSC, more than 5 million recalled pools have been sold across the United States and Canada since 2002, making this one of the largest above ground pool recalls in history.

-The recalled above-ground pools include an external restraint strap designed to stabilize the structure by compressing the pool’s legs.
-However, that feature may also create an unintentional foothold that allows small children to climb into the pool unsupervised.
+The recalled above ground pools feature an external restraint strap meant to stabilize the structure by holding the legs in place.
+Unfortunately, this strap can act as an unintentional foothold, allowing small children to climb into the pool unsupervised, even when adults think it is secure.

-This design flaw puts young children at serious risk of injury or drowning.
+This dangerous defect puts young children at serious risk of severe injury, near-drowning or fatal drowning incidents.

-Reports have linked a range of serious injuries to the external restraint strap of the recalled pools.
-In some cases, children have used the strap to climb into an empty pool, resulting in falls and broken bones.
-When the pool contains water, the consequences can be even more severe.
-Children have suffered traumatic brain injuries and fatal drowning incidents related to the recalled pools.
+Reports have linked several serious injuries to the external restraint strap on the recalled above ground pools.
+Some children have used the strap to climb into empty pools, resulting in falls, broken bones and head injuries.
+When the pool is full, the danger increases dramatically.
+Multiple children have suffered traumatic brain injuries, and some have passed away due to drowning.

-According to the recall, at least nine children between the ages of 22 months and 3 years old have drowned, forever changing their families.
+According to the above ground pool recall, at least 9 children between 22 months and 3 years old have drowned due to this defect, devastating families and prompting widespread concern about above ground pool safety.

-If your child was injured or died because of a recalled above-ground pool, you may be entitled to compensation.
-Filing a lawsuit could help hold the manufacturers accountable and push for safer pool designs moving forward.
+If your child was injured or died because of a recalled above ground pool, you may be entitled to compensation.
+Filing a pool lawsuit could help hold the manufacturers accountable and push for safer pool designs moving forward.

 Fill out the form on this page to have a qualified legal professional review your case and explain what legal options may be available to you.
 There is no cost to get started, and your information will be kept confidential.